 Here are the screenshots of the control (paintings) and the alternate version (photos).

 Results: Medalia found that with paintings the conversion rate was 8.8% but if paintings are replaced with artist photos, the conversion rate increased to a whopping 17.2%.
 That’s an increase in conversion rate of more than 95%!
 Clearly showing your product is important, but showing the faces of people to humanize the purchase experience can increase conversion rates.

 Photo v/s generic icon (A/B test #2)

 Another VWO user, Jason Thompson, conducted an A/B test on the contact section of his blog to see if replacing an icon with his own photo would lead to more people contacting him.
-Following is screenshot of original and variation:
+Following is a screenshot of the original and variation:

-Results show that the version with Jason’s photo generated 48% more conversions than the generic icon.
+Results show that the version with Jason’s photo-generated 48% more conversions than the generic icon.
 Again, these results are statistically significant.

 Jason commented on the test results:

 People want to connect with other people emotionally, the photo makes that emotional connection so much easier and as the test is proving, drives people to the contact form more than a nondescript icon.